kean/Nuke/Documentation/Nuke.docc/Customization/ImageFormats/image-decoding.md

 ### ImageDecoders.Default

 ``ImageDecoders/Default`` is used by default if no custom decoders are registered.
 It uses native `UIImage(data:)` (and `NSImage(data:)`) initializers to create images from data.

-> When working with `UIImage`, the decoder automatically sets the scale of the image to match the scale of the screen.

 The default ``ImageDecoders/Default`` also supports progressively decoding JPEG.
 It produces a new preview every time it encounters a new frame.